How to Set Up an RTMP Encoder for Live Video Streaming in 2025

 1. OBS Studio

-OBS Studio, previously known as Open Broadcaster Studio, is an open-source platform with encoding capabilities.
-This professional video streaming and broadcasting software is available for download here for macOS 11 or newer, Windows 10 and 11, and Ubuntu 20.04 operating systems.
-For the Linux version, FFmpeg is required.
+Previously known as Open Broadcaster Software, OBS Studio remains one of the most widely used encoding solutions.
+This professional video streaming and broadcasting software is compatible with macOS 12 or newer, Windows 10 and 11, and Ubuntu 22.04.
+If you’re using Linux, FFmpeg is required for full functionality.

 Dacast has partnered with OBS Studio to create custom live broadcasting software on OBS Studio that integrates perfectly with the Dacast platform.